algolia/jekyll-algolia/README.md

 ```

 This file will be read by Travis and instruct it to fetch all dependencies
 defined in the `Gemfile`, then run `jekyll algolia push`.
-This will only be
+This will be
 triggered when data is pushed to the `gh-pages` branch.

 ### 2. Update your `_config.yml` file to exclude `vendor`